Old Guard (France)

 Famously devoted to the Emperor, who even referred to them as "my children"; the members of his Old Guard were selected based on physical traits, most notably above-average height.
 Their imposing stature was likely impressive to foes and allies alike.
 Awards as well as veterancy were also taken into consideration when selecting troops for the Old Guard.

-Old Guard infantry
+Infantry

-There were four regiments of Old Guard infantry: 1st and 2nd each of grenadiers and chasseurs.
+There were four regiments of the Old Guard infantry: 1st and 2nd each of grenadiers and chasseurs.
 Members of the Old Guard benefitted from a number of different privileges, including considerably increased wages from the Imperial Guard.